ecly/ai/README.md

 # AI Experiments
-Dirty PyTorch code for running a bunch of different experiments
+Dirty PyTorch code of vastly varying quality for running a bunch of different experiments and learning.